egonw/SARS-CoV-2-Queries/viruses.i.md

 <out>allSARSCoVViruses</out>

-But the full list of coronaviruses looks like this:
+But the SARS-related coronavirusses is just a subgroup.
+The full list of coronaviruses looks like this:

 <sparql>allCoronaViruses</sparql>

-Which gives us:

-<out>allCoronaViruses</out>
+Because there are quite a few of them in Wikidata, we rather make a graph dependency plot:

+<sparql>allCoronaVirusesGraph</sparql>

+This gives this output

+<iframe>allCoronaVirusesGraph</iframe>

 ## The seven coronaviruses that infect human